Neoclassicism in France: Louis XIV, Louis XV and Louis XVI

 The most visionary French neoclassical architect was certainly Étienne-Louis Boullée.
 His designs for an immense spherical monument to Isaac Newton (1784) and a vast new royal library in Paris in the form of a giant barrel vault (1785) were never seriously considered, but foreshadowed the architecture of the 20th century.

 Revolution, Directorate and Empire

 During the French Revolution construction virtually stopped in Paris.
 The aristocrats fled, churches were closed and sacked.
 The one large project carried out between 1795 and 1797 was the building of a large new chamber within the Palais Bourbon, which eventually became the home of the French National Assembly.
-The École des Beaux-Arts was re-organized and reconstituted, with the architecture department under Quatremère de Quincy (1755-1849).
+The École des Beaux-Arts was re-organized and reconstituted, with the architecture department under Quatremère de Quincy (1755–1849).
 De Quincy was an amateur archeologist and a classical scholar, as well as an architect.
-He was sentenced to death by a revolutionary court in 1793, but was spared by the downfall of Robespierre.
-He was charged with the conversion of the Church of Saint-Genevieve into the modern Panthéon, and assured that architectural studies taught the classical traditions.
+He was sentenced to death by a revolutionary court in 1793, but was spared by the fall of Maximilien Robespierre.
+He was charged with the conversion of the Church of Sainte-Genevieve into the modern Panthéon, and assured that architectural studies taught the classical traditions.